SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 Often a web page element has a unique identifier used to uniquely locate that
 element within the page.
 Usually these are implemented using the html tag's
-'id' attribute or it's 'name' attribute.
+'id' attribute or its 'name' attribute.
 These names can be a static, i.e
 unchanging, string constant.
 They can also be dynamically generated values that
 vary each  instance of the page.
 For example, some web servers might name a displayed
 document doc3861 one instance of a page, and 'doc6148' on a different instance of the